zach-zabetakis/DQC/data/README.md

 `(I) defense` - defense bonus

+`(J) ability` - spell or skill that this shield mimics if used as an item

 ## Skill

 Special skills that can grant the user a variety of abilities.
 Note that flavor text is for display purpose only.